atom/github/docs/vision/README.md

 * The [`docs/focus` directory in `atom/atom`](https://github.com/atom/atom/tree/master/docs/focus) contains weekly progress and planning updates from the entire core Atom team, including us.
 * Our intermediate-scope plans are listed in [the `#github-package` section of the focus README.](https://github.com/atom/atom/tree/master/docs/focus#github-package)

+## This sounds cool, how can I help?

+I'm glad you asked!

+The first step in tackling any of these would be to [submit an RFC](../how-we-work.md#new-features).
+The ideas described here are very rough - before we can get to work shipping any of them, we need to reach consensus on scope, graphic design direction, user experience, and many other details.
+If one of our bullet points sparks your imagination, start a draft of the writeup following [the template we provide](https://github.com/atom/github/blob/master/docs/rfcs/000-template.md).
+It doesn't have to be complete, but it's a great way to get involved and start a more in-depth conversation.

+If that sounds like not much fun to you, and you'd rather just write some code: try making a proof-of-concept as a separate Atom package!
+Tell us about it in an issue and show us what you've done.
+If we like it and you're okay with it, we can help you merge it into this package, or we can help provide the proper plumbing to make it an independent thing.

 ## Table of Contents

 * [`who.md`: Our target audience](./who.md)